Store files localy & enjoy your growing databases, e.g talent, crew, locations

 Step “Don’t wait”:

 Start using Yamdu at the earliest stage if possible, maybe even during your development and financing process.
+Or during pre-production.
 It is not recommended to establish such a new workflow just a few days before shooting.

 Step “Get started”: